-She recommends the additon of either kelp tablets, Iodoral (tablet form of Lugols) or liquid
+She recommends the addition of either kelp tablets, Iodoral (tablet form of Lugols) or liquid Lugols.

 The increase of pregnant women with low iodine increased 690% setting up an increased risk of mental retardation, attention deficit disorder, cretinism and health issues in the children.

 The Salt Institute estimates that 70% of United States consumption of salt is iodized.

 Because people are dining out more, not cooking home made meals, and are buying prepackaged products, the iodine consumption has declined from 250 micrograms per day to 157 micrograms per day.